291 First Street East, Sonoma CA 95476

-One block from the Plaza at 291 First Street East stood a little white wood frame farmhouse and long-neglected garden that was built about 1910.
-Walking or driving by, you may not really notice it, but Sonoma old timers know that this was the home of Henri Maysonnave.
+One block from the Plaza at 291 First Street East stands a little white wood frame farmhouse and long-neglected garden that was built about 1910.
+Walking or driving by, you may not really notice it, but Sonoma old-timers know that this was the home of Henri Maysonnave.

 The land on which the house stands once belonged to General Vallejo.
-Next it passed to the Buclis and later was purchased by Henri Maysonnave.
+Next, it passed to the Buclis family and later was purchased by Henri Maysonnave.
 The house, just past the front porch, consists of a parlor, a library, a kitchen, a dining room, and two additional rooms beyond that.
-In back are a veranda and a small garden.
+In the back are a veranda and a small garden.

 Henri’s will contained two memorable requests – one was that his body be driven around the Plaza one last time and the other was that his home was willed to his beloved City of Sonoma, stipulating that it be used for art, cultural or museum purposes.